paulmooreparks/Xfer/README.md

 }
 ```

+**Rules:**
+- Keys must be keywords (using `=` specifier or implicit syntax), not identifiers (`:` specifier)
-**Rules:** Keys must be unique within the same object, and whitespace separates the key from its value.
+- Keys must be unique within the same object
+- Whitespace separates the key from its value
+- Only keywords can be used as keys; identifiers cannot be keys

 ### Object